NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1d_aop_gee_viz_functions.md

 </div>

 Let's get started!
 First let's take a look at the syntax for writing user-defined functions in GEE.
 If you are familiar with other programming languages, this should look somewhat familiar.
-The function requires input arguments `args` and returns an `output`.
+The function requires input argument(s) `args` and returns an `output`.

 ```javascript
 var functionName = function(args) {